Kenya

 • a legal framework for granting tax incentives to various sectors of the economy.

 Further on 23 November 2023, the National Treasury tabled a National Tax Policy to the Parliament.
-The overall objective of this Policy is to guide progressive development and administration of Kenya tax system.
+The overall objective of this Policy is to guide progressive development and administration of the Kenya tax system.

 The National Tax Policy is intended to bring certainty in the Kenya tax regime and congruence between the economic and tax policy.